Windesson/RealTimeFlightPrices/README.md

 Skyscanner - API limitation
 ==============================
 Rapidapi-Skyscanner API most often does not return inbound flights quotes for a round trip.
-This can verify this by running the same query using https://rapidapi.com/skyscanner/api/skyscanner-flight-search.
+This can verify by running the same query using https://rapidapi.com/skyscanner/api/skyscanner-flight-search.
 Rapidapi-Skyscanner does not provide a booking link to view the quote deals on Skyscanner website itself.
 This project will redirect the user to the real skyscanner website on “View More Deals”, but don't expected to find the same deals return by Rapidapi-Skyscanner.

 Azure Live